 Please login here to view back issues of Asphalt Now

 If you have forgotten your password, please enter your email address below and hit "Login".
 Your password will then be emailed to you shortly

-In this issue, the AIA’s ALARM Survey reveals the crumbling road crisis brought about by decades of underfunding; an interview with the president of ADEPT, Steve Kent; how asphalt suppliers, contractors, local authorities and industry bodies continue to search for more efficient and cost-effective ways of working.
-In addition, there is an interesting mix of articles covering topics ranging from SMAs and an international research study into the long term durability of different PMBs, to airfield resurfacing.
+In this issue, the AIA's ALARM Survey reveals the crumbling road crisis brought about by decades of underfunding; an interview with the president of ADEPT, Steve Kent; how asphalt suppliers, contractors, local authorities and industry bodies continue to search for more efficient and cost-effective ways of working.
+In addition, there is an interesting mix of articles covering topics ranging from SMAs and and international research study into the the long term durability of different PMBs, to airfield resurfacing.

 Asphalt Now - Issue 31